RushilBasappa/deployment-pipeline-jenkins-plugin/quickstart.md

 <a id="createrepo"></a>
 ### Create a Repo
 Create a git repo where you will store .bitesize configuration files.
 This can be pretty much anywhere.
-You will need to provide an ssh key for access to the repo from Jenkins.
+We'll call this the `SEED_JOBS_REPO` You will need to provide a `GIT_PRIVATE_KEY` for access to the repo from Jenkins.
 Read-Only access from Jenkins is recommended.
 <br><br>

 <a id="configurefiles"></a>
 ### Configure Bitesize files